 The main striking force of the Turkish ground forces are tanks.
 All are in service with the Turkish army tanks of foreign manufacture.
 About 3-x thousand tanks are in service, but more than 1200 of them are completely outdated American M48, these machines are mainly taken out of storage or used in training centers.
 The most modern tank at the disposal of the Turkish Army is the German Leopard 2А4, there are 339 units.
 It is planned to upgrade these tanks to А6 by the Turkish company ASELSAN.
 In addition, there are 392 German tanks Leopard 1 of various modifications and a little more than 1200 of even older American tanks M60 of various modifications.

-Organizationally, the 3 tank battalion is part of the tank brigades, the 1 tank battalion is part of the mechanized brigades.
-Each tank battalion consists of an 41 tank.
-The brigade’s headquarters and headquarters consist of 2 tanks, the remaining 39 combat vehicles are distributed among 3 tank companies.
-Each tank company consists of 13 tanks (1 tank company commander and 4 platoon 3 tank).
-Judging by the news agency personnel, American tanks M60 (development of the end of 1950) of various modifications are still actively used by the Turkish army.
+Organizationally, the tank brigades include 3 tank battalions, the mechanized brigades - 1 tank battalion.
+Each tank battalion consists of 41 tanks.
+The headquarters and management of the brigade consists of 2 tanks, the remaining 39 combat vehicles are distributed among 3 tank companies.
+Each tank company consists of 13 tanks (1 tank of the company commander and 4 platoons of 3 tanks each).
+Judging by the frames news agencies, American tanks M60 (development of the late 1950s) of various modifications are still actively used by the Turkish army.